mnizarzr/wol/README.md

 - List of all configured machines
 - One-click wake up buttons
+- Real-time machine status monitoring (when IP is configured)
 - Version information
 - Links to documentation and support